BenjaminShinar/udemy_docker_mastery/Lectures/commands.md

 ### Docker Service

 - _docker service create_ - create service from image.
+  - _--secret_ - pass a secret to the service to "/run/secrets/secret_name" temp path
 - _docker service ls_ - list services
 - _docker service ps \<one or more services>_ - list services, like a container.
   - _--no-resolve_ - no mapping of IDs to name